c-hive/fresh-bot/README.md

 ## How?

-The action queries user-level notifications within a certain timeframe to seek and identify automated stale bot comments.
+The action queries user-level notifications within a certain timeframe to seek and identify automated stale bot comments, usually starting with *This issue has been automatically marked as stale*".

 ## Usage